-The Strategic Planning Subcommittee and Subcommittee met five times in Fall 2019 to discuss and refine the planning project and to identify stakeholders to interview during the initial outreach process leading up to the first forum held on December 11, 2019.
-In Spring 2020 the Planning Committee took the lead on the completion of the Specific Plan.
+The Strategic Planning Subcommittee met five times in Fall 2019 to discuss. and refine the planning process and to identify stakeholders to interview during the initial outreach process leading up to the first forum held on December 11, 2019.
+In Spring 2020 the Planning Committee took the lead on the completion of the Strategic Educational Master Plan.
 The interviews and focus group meetings included small group and individual sessions with over 50 administrators, staff, faculty, and students at CCC, as well as visioning and discussion sessions with shared governance senates and leadership groups such as the Management Council and College Council.
 These sessions allowed people from across CCC to give input into the opportunities and challenges CCC is facing, as well as what they would like to see in their plan that would forward their work, and the work of the College as a whole.
-Each of these sessions was graphically recorded in order
+Each of these